langara/MyBlog/docs/dokkaKotlinWebsite/pl.mareklangiewicz.myblog.coroutines/-a_-coroutines_-intro/index.md

 This is my attempt to learn about kotlin coroutines and write some tests on the way.

+The content here is based on <a href="https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md">Coroutines Guide</a>
+but here it is both: documentation, and executable code in one place.

 ### Constructors

 <table class="api-docs-table">